 The City uses the Canadian Guide for Neighbourhood Traffic and other traffic calming guides to develop traffic calming plans for neighbourhoods to reduce speeds and volumes to acceptable levels.
-The City conducts thorough technical reviews to confirm existing on-site conditions, as well as a resident input to ensure improvements meet technical warrants and neighbourhood support.
+The City conducts thorough technical reviews to confirm existing on-site conditions, as well as, a resident input to ensure improvements meet technical warrants and neighbourhood support.
 The outcome of a review could recommend a range of solutions: enforcement, speed display boards, signs, pavement markings, or other physical measures.
-The primary goal is to create safe communities and increase the liveability of neighbourhoods for residents.
+The primary goal is to create safe communities and increase the livability of neighbourhoods for residents.

 If you have any concerns regarding traffic calming, please contact:

 Phone: 250-754-4251 Ext.
 4230